SilverHalf/mount-balrior/index.md

 # Welcome!
 {: .center}

-This website is a work in progess.
-When it is completed it will contain guides and encounter information for all challenge mode encounters in the Mount Balrior raid.
+This website contains guides and encounter information for all challenge mode encounters in the Mount Balrior raid.
+Click on one of the bosses below to read the relevant sections.

 <div class="index-container">
     <a href="decima/overview.html"